leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

    waterbody - type string

 What is this layer?
 This layer can contain low tech restoration structures and other structures that are structurally forcing flows.
 Which set of structures you digitize may be project specific but generally digitize them all and then apply either the structures symbology or restoration structures symbology.
-Live means vegetation growing in the channel, inorganic can be things like boulders or tires, a jam is woody debris that is channel spanning and ponding water, lwd is wood in the channel like a fallen tree, BDAs or beaver dam analogues are human made structures meant to mimic the function and form of a beaver dam, PALS or post assisted log structures are logs being held in the channel by posts, PALS are also made by humans.
+Live means vegetation growing in the channel, inorganic can be things like boulders or tires, a jam is woody debris that is channel spanning and ponding water, lwd is large woody debris in the channel such as a fallen tree, BDAs or beaver dam analogues are human made structures meant to mimic the function and form of a beaver dam, PALS or post assisted log structures are logs being held in the channel by posts, PALS are also made by humans.

 #### Lines of Evidence: